UniversalDependencies/docs/_ud-pos/ADV.md

 Note that there are words that may be traditionally called numerals in some languages (e.g. Czech) but they are treated as adverbs in our universal tagging scheme.
 In particular, _adverbial ordinal numerals_ ([cs] _poprvé_ = for the first time) and _multiplicative numerals_ (e.g. _once, twice_) behave syntactically as adverbs and are tagged {{ page.title }}.

-Note there are verb forms such as _transgressives_ or _adverbial participles_ that share properties and usage of adverbs and verbs.
+Note that there are verb forms such as _transgressives_ or _adverbial participles_ that share properties and usage of adverbs and verbs.
 Depending on language and context, they may be classified as either <a href="VERB.html">VERB</a> or {{ page.title }}.

 ### Examples